Black National Anthem to be sung by Ledisi

 "Lift Every Voice and Sing," known as the Black national anthem, will be performed at Sunday’s Super Bowl for the fifth year.
 First introduced by the NFL in 2020, the song has faced conservative backlash and boycott calls.
 Originally a poem by NAACP leader James Weldon Johnson, it became a Civil Rights anthem.
 While no major figures have opposed it this year, past critics include Kari Lake and Megyn Kelly.
 Rev. Lennox Yearwood Jr. defended its significance, calling the backlash "disturbing" and highlighting its ongoing relevance.

-Rev. Lennox Yearwood Jr., president of the Hip Hop Caucus, condemned the backlash, stating that opposition to the song is "disturbing, disrespectful, and distasteful," underscoring its ongoing relevance today.
+Rev. Lennox Yearwood Jr., president of the Hip Hop Caucus, defended the song’s inclusion, stating:

 What's Your Reaction?